brochadolab/Brenzinger2024/Code/dncV Phylogeny/README.md

 # dncV Phylogeny
-This folder contains code for performing phylogenetic analysis (`mafft.sh`) and phylogenetic tree visualization (`phylogeny_viz_from_nwk`) of 6,056 predicted CD-NTases from CBASS systems.
+This folder contains code for performing phylogenetic analysis (`mafft.sh`) and phylogenetic tree visualization (`phylogeny_viz_from_nwk`) of 6,056 predicted CD-NTases from CBASS systems from Figure 4a and 4b.